 We utilize the highest-grade, organic Jojoba oil, cultivated without the use of pesticides, synthetic fertilizers, sewage sludge, genetically modified organisms, or ionizing radiation.
 Given that Jojoba is a wax, its shelf life and stability exceed that of most oils, and the risk of rancidity is exceptionally low.

 Your product got cloudy when it got cold?

-As the temperature drops, jojoba oil may become cloudy and solidify.
-That is completely normal.
-It occurs from the hardening of the fats and waxes.
-Once it is back to room temperature, it will return to its stable appearance.
+In colder temperatures, it's entirely normal for Jojoba oil to become cloudy and solidify due to the hardening of fats and waxes.
+However, once it returns to room temperature, it will regain its stable appearance.

 Sodium jojobate and Potassium jojobate are the saponified names of Jojoba oil components, indicating their use in soapmaking.